digihunch/orthweb/README.md

 ## Preparation

 From command terminal, go to the [terraform](https://github.com/digihunch/orthweb/tree/main/terraform) directory and execute Terraform command from there.
 This section covers the environment variables needed prior to executing Terraform command.

-### Customize Docker Image

-By default input variable `DockerImages` is set to the image refernce for Orthanc and Envoy.
-You may override it with your own choice of image or version by providing environment variable `TF_VAR_DockerImages`.
-You can leave this variable undefined unless you have your own choice of Docker images.

 ### Secure SSH access
 You need to connect to the EC2 instance (server) for administrative work over SSH.
 This project helps you secure the SSH access by limiting the incoming IP address, and configuring RSA key authentication.